femiogundare/electrocardiogram/README.md

 ## Future Updates
 1. Get more data and retrain the neural network.
 2. Increase the batch size to 32, 64 or 128.
-(The batch size of 2 used during training is too small and could be said to be responsible for this level of performance.)
+(The batch size of 2 used during training is probably too small.)